-Our health care reimbursement account (HCRA) plan allows you to make pretax contributions from your pay to an account designated to reimburse you for eligible health care expenses.
+Our health care reimbursement account plan allows you to make pretax contributions from your pay to an account designated to reimburse you for eligible health care expenses.
 Examples of eligible health care expenses are listed below.
-For a complete list, refer to Internal Revenue Service Publication 502 at https://www.irs.gov/uac/aboutpublication-502.
+For a complete list, refer to www.irs.gov/uac/about-publication-502.

-- Out-of-pocket medical, vision and dental expenses such as deductibles and copays. - Medical, vision and dental charges in excess of reasonable and customary limits. - Certain medical, vision and dental expenses not covered by a CRI health plan, such as over-thecounter medications (as long as you have a written prescription for the medications).
+- Out-of-pocket medical, vision and dental expenses, such as deductibles and copays. - Medical, vision and dental charges in excess of reasonable and customary limits. - Certain medical, vision and dental expenses not covered by a CRI health plan, such as over-thecounter medications.